siyuhuang/QuantArt/README.md

 The stylized landscape images (from `imgs/`) will be saved in `logs/`.

 ## Datasets and Pre-trained Models
-<b><span style="color:red">Sorry:</span></b> The pretrained models of this repo are temporarily unavailable due to an account issue in Google Drive.
-I will try to fix it when I have some free time.
+***The pretrained models of this repo are temporarily unavailable due to an account issue in Google Drive.
+I will try to fix it when I have some free time.***

 **Stage-1:** The datasets and pre-trained models for codebook pretraining are as follows: